Auditions will be held in person at the Arts Center with three dates to choose from:

 - A student may audition in the area of strings on violin, viola, cello or bass.

-- Each student should prepare two short pieces of contrasting styles or one piece that shows more than one style.
+- Each student should prepare two short pieces of contrasting styles or one concerto or show piece exhibiting multiple themes.

 - These prepared pieces should demonstrate the student’s best performance qualities.